-The PMN staff members work at the Carnegie Institution for Science in the Department of Plant Biology, located on the Stanford University campus.
-The PMN curators are involved in curating pathways from Arabidopsis into AraCyc, plus they also curate pathways from diverse species that can be entered into the appropriate species-specific metabolic databases, or directly into PlantCyc.
+The PMN staff members work at Michigan State University in the Department of Biochemistry and Molecular Biology and the Plant Resilience Institute.
+The PMN curators are involved in curating plant metabolic pathways from the literature into the appropriate species-specific metabolic database, such as AraCyc or CornCyc, or directly into PlantCyc if PMN does not yet have a database for the species in which the pathway was described.
 In addition, all of the pathways supported by experimental evidence are entered into MetaCyc.

 To send a general message to the PMN, please use our Feedback Form, but we also welcome messages to individual PMN staff members.